-1. In this cut, the Moon is shown at a distance above the Earth, ONE TIDE-WAVE. and attracting the waters of the ocean so as to produce a high tide at A. But as the Moon makes her apparent westward revolution around the Earth but once a day, the simple raising of a flood tide on the side of the Earth toward the Moon, would give us but one flood and one ebb tide in twenty-four hours; whereas it is known that we have two of each.
+[1.
+In this cut, the Moon is shown at a distance above the Earth, and attracting the waters of the ocean so as to produce a high tide at A. But as the Moon makes her apparent westward revolution around the Earth but once a day, the simple raising of a flood tide on the side of the Earth toward the Moon, would give us but one flood and one ebb tide in twenty-four hours; whereas it is known that we have two of each.

 2. "The tides," says Dr. Herschel, "are a subject on which many persons find a strange difficulty of conception.
 That the Moon, by her attraction, should heap up the waters of the ocean under her, seems to many persons very natural.
-That the same cause should, at the same time, heap them up on the opposite side of the Earth (as at B in the figure), seems to many palpably absurd.
+That the same cause should at the same time heap them up on the opposite side of cause should, at the same time, heap them up on the opposite side of the Earth (as at B in the figure), seems to many palpably absurd.
 Yet nothing is more true."]